UniExeterRSE/improve-r-code/_episodes/00_welcome.md

 ## Workshop format

-## The plan for the workshop

 Today's workshop is led by XX and supported by XX.
 We are all here because we are passionate about sharing our knowledge and supporting the development of our colleagues.
 For most of us, this is not a requirement of our current position and we are doing this at the margins of our time.

 In this workshop you will be working with a script that you have brought with you.
 We are going to do start my profiling our scripts so we have baseline of their performance.
 We will then cover some ways to improve your code.
-Importantly you will then have lots of time to implement these suggestions before reprofiling your script again at the end.
-Please take advantage of the helpers.
+Importantly you will then have lots of time to implement these suggestions before reprofiling your script again at the end - hopefully you will some quantitative as well as qualitative improvments!

 We will pause for a break every 60-90 minutes, but there will also be periods in-between demonstrations where you are free to take additional comfort breaks if required.
 This is a hybrid workshop, please be aware of this, online participants we find that engagement is higher if you are willing to turn your cameras on.
 There will be a dedicated helper for online participanmts please, either raise your hand or type any questions into the chat.
 In person participants you are also able to use the Teams link to join the chat.